 Employees in many startup companies receive a benefit of options and dream of the large amount of money they will receive in the exit.
 What does the benefit mean, why should you pay attention to the contract and what should be negotiated

 The benefit of ESOS in a company is common in high-tech companies and especially in startup companies.
 In the early stages of the company, it is customary to give employees options.
-As a result, if the company succeeds and sells, may be worth a lot of money.
+As a result, if the company succeeds and sells, it may be worth a lot of money.
 However, options are a gamble and sometimes in the end the benefit will not be worth it at all.

 Employee Stock Options Meaning

 If you have options you have the right to buy shares.
 You were buying it from the company at a certain price.
-If you came to work at the company early in its establishment then the price of the option you will receive will be very cheap.
+If you come to work at the company early in its establishment then the price of the option you will receive will be very cheap.
 Then you have to take into account that when investors come to invest in the company later then the value of the options you received will decrease significantly – this is called dilution.

 Employee Stock Options